 "Today is the day that I was going to stop giving messages because certain people do not accept them.
 The parish has responded and I wish to continue to give messages to a degree, such as has never before been witnessed in the world, since the beginning of history.
 Try to remain in my heart.
 Do not remain outside of it." - April 4th, 1985

 5. The Lady said that all faiths are equal.

-We have included the full passage below, to illustrate its proper context.
+There are two points to consider here: 1) A possible faulty English translation of the original Croation (translated by Juan Gonazales, Jr, Ph.D.), which took a narrower interpretation.
+2) Context.
+We have included a passage below which helps illustrate the proper context of the alleged statement.
 Upon reading the complete text, it becomes evident that the Lady did not say all faiths are equal.
 She was rather correcting a mistaken notion of the children that everyone who is not Catholic is damned.
 This hard-lined view was found not only among Feeneyites and some traditionalists, but also in isolated pockets of the world where Catholicism was the dominant religion (Medjugorje).
 We might also point out to the reader that Mother Teresa has made similar statements.
 It was not her objective to convert others, but to love.
 It is in loving that the greatest number of conversions occur.